expectedbehavior/readonly_party/README.md

 # ReadonlyParty

-An HTTParty where the resources never change, the points are made up, and everyboday wins
+An HTTParty where the resources never change, the points are made up, and everyboday wins.

 This is meant to be used in the same way as HTTParty and uses it under the covers.
-Except, when the ReadonlyParty module is included in a class, it explicitly disallow post, put, delete, and patch methods from being called on that class.
+Except, when the ReadonlyParty module is included in a class, it explicitly disallows post, put, delete, and patch methods from being called on that class.

 ## Installation